Word length versus lower central series depth for surface groups and RAAGs: Mapping surface groups to RAAGs

 \subsection{Dual cubulation}

-Now let $\cL$ be a filling simple dissection on $\Sigma_g$.
-We can form a dual cube complex structure on $\Sigma_g$ as follows: \begin{itemize} \item Put a vertex in the interior of each component of $\Sigma_g \setminus G(\cL)$.
-For the component containing the basepoint $\ast$, the vertex should be $\ast$. \item For each edge $e$ of $G(\cL)$, connect the vertices in the components on either side of $e$ by an edge. \item For each vertex $v$ of $G(\cL)$, put a $2$-cube centered at $v$ as follows: \end{itemize} \centerline{\psfig{file=Cube,scale=1}} \begin{itemize} \item[] Here the graph $G(\cL)$ is blue, the cube centered at the vertex of $G(\cL)$ is green, and the surrounding cubes are yellow, pink, and orange.
-The colors are just there to distinguish the different cubes visually, so e.g., the different yellow cubes might or might not coincide (depending on the structure of $G(\cL)$ on the rest of the surface). \end{itemize} We will call this the {\em cube complex structure dual to $\cL$}.
+Now let $\cL$ be a filling dissection on $\Sigma_g$.
+We can form a cube complex structure on $\Sigma_g$ called the {\em cube complex structure dual to $\cL$} in the following way.
+We start by defining the $1$-skeleton $\sigma$ of our cube complex structure: \begin{itemize} \item Put a vertex of $\sigma$ in the interior of each component of $\Sigma_g \setminus G(\cL)$.
+For the component containing the basepoint $\ast$, the vertex should be $\ast$. \item For each edge $e$ of $G(\cL)$, connect the vertices in the components on either side of $e$ by an edge of $\sigma$. \end{itemize} A component of $\Sigma_g \setminus G(\cL)$ looks like the following:\\ \centerline{\psfig{file=Component,scale=1}} Here $G(\cL)$ is in blue and $\sigma$ is in black.
+Each edge coming out of the vertex of $\sigma$ shown in the figure terminates in the vertex in the adjacent component.

+Now consider a component $C$ of $\Sigma_g \setminus \sigma$.
+The component $C$ contains exactly one vertex of $G(\cL)$, and the boundary of $C$ is composed of four edges of $\sigma$ as follows:\\ \centerline{\psfig{file=Cube,scale=1}} Here again the graph $G(\cL)$ is blue and $\sigma$ is black.
+Complete $\sigma$ to a cube complex structure by attaching a square to each such $C$.